 This is an Austrian company founded by two friends, Daniele and Clemens, whose main goal is to change the leather industry towards sustainability.
 This company is pioneering an innovative way of replacing leather with piñatex.
 All their designs run with a Swiss movement and are fully vegan.

-Piñatex is a leather alternative based on pineapple extracts and petroleum resin, so they’re sparing some cows from suffering while also reducing the carbon footprint.
+Piñatex is a leather alternative based on pineapple extracts and petroleum resin.
 Dan & Mez also has a reforestation program where they plant ten trees for every watch sold.

 Dan & Mez is one of the most environmentally committed designers.
 They promote sustainable practices and products and even have a blog where you can learn everything about new sustainable fabrics and products.